billoxbury/billoxbury.github.io/_posts/2024-01-23-clifford-nn-notes.md

   From an old PowerPoint c2014.
 Not sure what I was on.
   </figcaption>
 </figure>
-I've decomposed $F$ into a directed acyclic graph (DAG) of simple compononents.
+I've decomposed $F$ into a directed acyclic graph (DAG) of simple components.
 Evaluating the function involves a forward pass through this DAG.

 The reverse (red) arrows are the computed derivatives of each arrow on its own.
 The chain rule for the end-to-end derivative can be written as:
 \\[